If you don’t own your home, you can still make it more comfortable and efficient. To get started, check out these simple tips:

 - Ask your property manager to repair leaky toilets and faucets promptly

-- Download our checklist of cooling tips to keep beat the heat
+- Download our checklist of cooling tips to beat the heat

 - Download our full checklist of energy-saving tips

 Talk to your landlord.
 If you rent an older house, condo, apartment or manufactured home, talk to your property manager about larger improvements like insulation, new heating equipment and high-efficiency windows.
+Incentives are available to single-family rental property owners, as well as multifamily property owners, which can make energy-efficiency improvements much more affordable.
 These upgrades could be an attractive investment for your landlord and further reduce your energy costs.
-Plus, many energy-efficiency improvements qualify for Energy Trust cash incentives and state energy tax credits, which can make them much more affordable.

 Access community resources.
 Oregon Housing and Community Services offers special weatherization programs for renters who meet income guidelines, but make sure to talk with your landlord about any upgrades to the property.